bartwisch/WindPix/profile/README.md

 # Hugo (bartwisch)

-Hi there! 👋 I'm Hugo, a developer focused on creating tools that enhance productivity and workflow automation.
+Hi there! 👋 I'm Hugo, a Windsurf-User with a little coding background.
+I am focused on creating tools that enhance productivity and workflow automation.

 ## Projects